Aditya-Kadam07/Credence-Assignment/README.md

  Output is Displayed in JSON Format.

- Screenshot of Valiation, Error log file, and Output in JSON Format is uploaded.
+ Screenshot of Validation, Error log file, and Output in JSON Format is uploaded.